liu-qilong/liu-qilong.github.io/contents/blog/latex-frequent-snippets.md

 Writing in Tikz could be painful if we don't follow a good structure/pattern.
 The most important principles are:

 - Define the styles in a separate place and reuse them in the diagram.
-- Use `scope` to group a series of related elements and give the `scope` of name, so that it's position can be referenced like a node.
+- Use `scope` to group a series of related elements and give the `scope` a name, so that its position can be referenced like a node.
 For example, `<scope>.center`, `<scope>.south`, etc.
 - Always align two elements relatively as long as possible, rather than hard coding their absolute positions.
 	- Use `chains` for aligning a chain of nodes (within a `scope` or `tikzpicture`) to avoid specifying alignment direction & distance in every node.
 	- Use `calc` for programmatically assign position to a node.
 - Use `\for` loop and `\newcommand` to draw repeated elements.

-Following these principles can make the Tikz diagram human-readable, maintainable, and, most important, elegant.
+Following these principles can make the Tikz diagram human-readable, maintainable, and, most importantly, elegant.

 ### Include packages